Blog Post

 Any company that markets or sells goods to EU citizens, regardless of location, is subject to the GDPR.
 Examples of personal information the law aims to protect include mailing addresses, email addresses, phone numbers, IP addresses, login ID details, social media posts and digital images.

 Companies are collecting data about individuals, both directly and indirectly, at a rapid pace and from a range of sources.
-In order to ensure that PII — in this case, personal information and personal data — is being protected, you will need to understand the big picture of where all this data resides across structured and unstructured sources.
+In order to ensure that PI and PII — in this case, personal information and personal data — are being protected, you will need to understand the big picture of where all this data resides across structured and unstructured sources.
 Use Enterprise Recon to learn exactly what PII data your company has stored, how it is being used, and most importantly, how it is being protected.

 Want to keep up with all our blog posts?
 Subscribe to our newsletter!